 Breadcraft was founded in 1942 by Harold Cockburn who ran the business until 1970 when he handed it over to his son Bob.
 In 2003, John and Julie-Anne Cockburn, along with Peter Rewi headed up Breadcraft, before Peter retired in 2018.

 The next generation is already primed.
 Mitch, who is John and Julie-Anne’s oldest son, will be completing his bakery apprenticeship ready to take over the family firm when the time comes.
-Their daughter, Siena, is still in high school, but we think there's a fair chance she'll be following in the family footsteps.
+Their daughter, Siena, is off to Uni, but we think there's a fair chance she'll be following in the family footsteps.

 We’re proud of our history, and excited about what’s coming next.
 Everyone at Breadcraft believes that we can do better today than yesterday and make a difference to the world.
 For instance, our Future Foods program focuses on local sourcing, alternative proteins, New Zealand-grown wheat and more.
 We have the know-how to blend taste, nutrition and sustainability, and the insight to anticipate food trends early on, and take leadership.

 Alongside our Cottage Lane artisan breads and Rebel Bakehouse wraps, we offer a whole range of delicious products, including bagels, paninis, wraps and smallgoods.
 Our family of products offers plenty of variety and flavours for all New Zealanders.